AlexCC93/readthedocs_test/docs/source/Creating custom msg and srv. C++.rst

 - The ``find_package(...)`` command finds the package that generates message code from msg/srv files.
 - The ``set(...)`` command declares a list of messages that is to be generated.- The ``rosidl_generate_interfaces(...)`` command generates the messages.

-:ref:`Open a brand new terminal<installation/Running a docker container>`, make sure that no other ROS 2 command is currently running, navigate to the workspace directory and execute:
+Open a `brand new terminal`_, make sure that no other ROS 2 command is currently running, navigate to the workspace directory and execute:

 .. code-block:: console